It’s me again, your wacky motivational speaker friend who is helping you reach your dreams – laughing the whole way.

 (Stay tuned for next week’s post about looking in the mirror and finding out what it is that you want.
 And why!)

 Watch this funny motivational speaker (me) talking about being from the south:

 Update: On March 30, 2013, I took a good look in the mirror and realized that while I was really focused on my dream, I had let a whole lot of other things slip.
 Time to get them back on track.
 I believe in me!

-The Keynote Speaker’s Secret to Dreaming by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Keynote Speaker’s Secret to Dreaming by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.